 It was also designed to be easy peasy to transfer from a front-carry to a more comfortable back-carry (though this design makes the overall babywearing experience slightly less snuggly than the other carriers, since there is an extra panel of fabric between you and your baby).
 The Carrier One has a nice built-in mechanism for carrying newborns without requiring extra pieces.
-Finally, it has Bjorn’s signature clasps, which make for super-fast in and out and allows for an easy/quiet exit should baby fall asleep in the carrier.
+Finally, it has Bjorn’s signature clasps, which allow for an easy/quiet exit should baby fall asleep in the carrier.
 That said, some people find these clasps rather finicky and difficult to attach.

 This carrier will serve you well from infancy through toddlerhood.
 Oh, and dads love it because it’s all black.
 No flowers and sh!t.
 If you’re looking for a carrier to share with your partner, this is a goody.

-Downsides: It is rather bulky compared to the others and doesn’t have a sun hood (or a pocket on the Carrier One)- whose decision was that?).
+Downsides: It is rather bulky compared to the others and doesn’t have a sun hood (or a pocket on the Carrier One)- whose decision was that?